 « Previous Page

-actually thin the blood but increase the time it takes a blood clot to form.
+actually thin the blood but increase the time it takes to form a blood clot.

-be used to prevent deep vein blood clots or to treat certain blood vessel,
+They also help prevent existing blood clots from becoming larger.
+They may be used to prevent or to treat certain blood vessel,

 heart, or lung conditions.

 The term "blood thinner" describes different types of medicines, including anticoagulants and antiplatelets.

 Examples of anticoagulants include:

 March 28, 2016

 E. Gregory Thompson, MD - Internal Medicine & Martin J. Gabica, MD - Family Medicine & Jeffrey S. Ginsberg, MD - Hematology